Texas Rental Agreement

 • Evictions – Texas landlords may evict for a number of reasons including, but not limited to failure to pay rent, lease violations, or illegal acts.
 The amount of required advance notice depends on the type of eviction.
 Most evictions in Texas take four to ten weeks.

-• Security Deposits – Texas does not currently cap security deposits.
-However, a landlord must return any unused portion of a security deposit within 30 days after a lease ends.
+• Security Deposits – Texas does not limit the amount of a security deposit.
+When the lease ends, the landlord must return any unused portion of a tenant’s deposit within 30 days.

 To learn more about landlord tenant laws in Texas, click here.